j4w8n/supakit/README.md

 A Supabase auth helper for SvelteKit.
 Relies on browser cookies, so it's only suitable for environments where access to cookies is available.
 In beta, so breaking changes could happen at any time.

 ## Differences from the official Supabase Sveltekit auth helper
 - Uses `httpOnly` cookie storage, for tighter security against XSS.
-This includes CSRF protection for the endpoint.
+This includes CSRF protection for the endpoint.<sup>[1](#httponly-cookie-exception)</sup>
 - You can use your own custom Supabase clients, the clients provided by Supakit, or a mix (eg Supakit for browser, custom for server; or vice versa).
 - Offers a secure client-side "session" store, which is hydrated with Supabase session info after most auth events.
 This helps with immediate reactivity after these events occur.
 - Saves the `provider_token` and `provider_refresh_token` in their own `httpOnly` cookies.
 These values are also available in `event.locals.session`.
 Please note that Supakit will not refresh these tokens for you.
-- Option to not use server-side features
+- Option to not use server-side features.

 ## Install